arteria/django-history/README.rst

 + Settings support (load n events per page)
 + displayHistoryEvent(...)
 + Settings for default amount of events (10 currently)
-+ add template for upcomming events
++ Add template for upcomming events
++ Send signal when a new event is added to the history

 License
 -------